 Dr. Ronis is President ,The University Group, Inc., a management consulting firm and think tank specializing in strategic studies and public policy.
 She is the former Distinguished Professor of Management and Director, Center for Complex and Strategic Decisions at Walsh College in Troy, Michigan.
 Dr. Ronis is a systems scientist with a B.S. in physics, mathematics, and education an M.S. and Ph.D. in Large Formal Social System Behavior received from The Ohio State University.
 As a Distinguished Fellow at the Project on National Security Reform (PNSR,) Dr. Ronis chaired the Vision Working Group of PNSR in Washington, D.C., which was tasked by Congress to rewrite the National Security Act of 1947 and she was responsible for the plan and processes to develop the place where the President of the United States would conduct “grand strategy” on behalf of the nation.

+Jack Pellicci was commissioned a 2nd Lieutenant of Infantry from West Point in 1960 and joined the US Army.
+He served as an Infantry officer in command assignments from platoon to Brigade level and served in staff assignments from Battalion to Division level in the US, Europe, Hawaii, Asia and the Pentagon including 2 tours in Vietnam.
 Pellicci joined Oracle Corporation where he spent over 14 years leading the Business Development Group for Oracle’s Government, Education, Health and Aerospace/Defense Industries and the Global Public Sector Group where he was responsible for positioning Oracle’s strategic capabilities with customers and partners and generating new business.
 In 2006 Pellicci joined Intergraph Corporation as SVP and GM of the Federal Government Business.
 In 2010 he became President and CEO, Intergraph Government Solutions.
 He retired from Intergraph in 2013.

 Howard Isenberg has been a recognized leader in the outsourcing consumer products industry for most of his career.
 He retired from his position as Vice President of Business Development for CCL Custom Manufacturing Inc., a worldwide provider of outsourcing services for international and national consumer product companies.
 Prior to its acquisition by CCL Custom Manufacturing, Mr. Isenberg was President of the Barr Company, a leading manufacturer of consumer products.

-Mr. Spring was a member of the Board of Visitors of the National Defense University, and has served on a Defense Science Board Task Force which studied structural impediments to the incorporation of innovative technology into the defense industrial base.
+Mr. Spring was a member of the Board of Visitors of the National Defense University and has served on a Defense Science Board Task Force which studied structural impediments to the incorporation of innovative technology into the defense industrial base.

 Previously he was a partner in the Global Corporate Department at Milbank, Tweed, Hadley & McCloy LLP where he had a broad-based general corporate practice which included work in the mergers and acquisitions and private equity/joint venture areas, as well as in the infrastructure/project finance and securitization fields.
 His specific experience includes work on behalf of financial institutions in connection with their private equity activities; representation of investors in Univision; DirecTV in Latin America; AOL Latin America; and representation of various financial institutions on structured and project finance transactions including the privatization of the Santiago, Chile, Airport and the OCENSA pipeline project in Colombia.
 Mr. Spring has also worked (through trade groups and others) on various legislative initiatives in the privatization area.

-to facilitate domestic infrastructure finance, and worked with interested parties in Congress on legislation introduced to implement those recommendations.
+He has served as General Counsel to the Infrastructure Investment Commission, a congressionally appointed commission studying ways to facilitate domestic infrastructure finance, and worked with interested parties in Congress on legislation introduced to implement those recommendations.
 Robert Spring received his undergraduate degree from Williams College and his law degree from Duke University School of Law.

 Farouk Shami is a Palestinian American who arrived in America in 1965 with $71 in his pocket and through education and determination achieved the American dream.
 In 1986, he invented the first ammonia-free hair care system which secured his first patent.
 From that moment, Shami’s mission became creating a company that was environmentally responsible, promoting education and adhering to the highest ethical standards to save clients’ and hairdressers’ lives.